Well, two hours in the can, as El Rushbo would say.

 Markets are constructed to serve those that construct them.

-We we have who do we have the American people by law have the Sherman antitrust laws that prevent against monopolies by corporations.
+We have the American people, by law, have the Sherman antitrust laws that prevent against monopolies by corporations.

-What what's uh the only monopoly in the United States Of America is called public education.
+The only monopoly in the United States of America is called public education.

-The only monopoly that has the government sanction that says we will take your money against your will and fund something, whether you use it or not, is a government sanctioned.
+The only monopoly that has the government sanction that says we will take your money against your will and fund something whether you use it or not is a government sanctioned monopoly.

 Let me finish.